How much does it cost to charge an electric car in the Netherlands in 2025?

 January 17th 2025:

-Only tariffs with solely a kWh were analysed for comparison.
+Only tariffs with a kWh price only were analysed for comparison.

 References to “Majority of chargers” refers to two thirds of chargers analysed in each charger power set.